fauna-labs/awesome-fauna/README.md

 ### React

 ###### Starter projects
-* [Fwitter](https://github.com/fauna-brecht/fwitter) - Fauna's "official unofficial" flagship sample application on which you can build your project.
+* [Fwitter](https://github.com/fauna-brecht/fwitter) - Fauna's "official unofficial" flagship sample application on which you can build your own project.
 It comes with with built-in authentication, rate limiting (to deter bots), UDFs, tests, and lots of well-commented example queries.
-This is a work in progress that will eventually incorporate other features like serverless functions, instant deploy, streaming, etc. Feel free to fork and modify it, then link it from this Awesome-FaunaDB list.
+This is a work in progress that will eventually incorporate more features.
+Feel free to fork and modify it, then link to it from this Awesome-FaunaDB list.
 * [netlify-faunadb-example](https://github.com/netlify/netlify-faunadb-example) - Before Fwitter was created, this was Fauna's most popular sample application.
 A lot of the other example apps, even those in other JS frameworks, are based on this.
 React frontend, Netlify Functions for API calls, and FaunaDB.
 * [fauna-nf](https://www.npmjs.com/package/fauna-nf) - npm install a fork of Create React App, with a Fauna backend